t-scott/Tutorials/yml_files/README_jupyter_py3.10.9_r4.4.1.md

-NOTE:
-# CHANGE BEFORE INSTALLING CONDA ENV
+## NOTE: CHANGE BEFORE INSTALLING CONDA ENV
 The name in the first line of the yml file will determine the name of the conda environment.
 Edit before creating your environment. ("Name: env_name")

+# To install a conda environment from a yml
 ## Loading Conda ##
 - To start, you need to be in a conda environment
   - On ACCRE, you can load in a conda environment through LMod, by using: